 It’s always interesting to talk to other hunters and observe how their measure of a “trophy” animal changes throughout their hunting career.
 No matter who it is, it always seems to come back to one of four areas.
 The basic premise of each area may seem obvious, but after a while we can see that even in these basic areas there can be major differences between hunters.

-To most, the fundamental measure when rating a trophy animal is horn size.
+To most, the fundamental measure when rating a trophy deer is antler size.
 However, even this measure can mean a lot of different things.
 For some, it might be the number of points.
-To many, a “12 point mule deer” might be all someone needs to hear to say to himself “trophy”.
+To many, a “12 point mule deer” will mean “trophy”.

 Some might think the “character” of the horns is what makes it a trophy.
 Does it have double eye guards or a drop tine?
 Do the main beams come back together or even overlap?
 Is he battle tested and showing the signs of a long breeding season with wear and busted points that exude dominance?

 Or is it competition?
 The guys in the local hunting club all coming together and having a “pot” for the one who comes in with the biggest deer.
 Is it trying to harvest a bigger animal than our other family members or “beat” Grandpa’s head hanging on the wall?
 Of course, competition can mean a lot of different things too.
 The Wounded Warrior who is confined to a wheel chair may be competing against limitations placed on him that were not of his choice and a spike buck might be his trophy of a lifetime!

 Is it age?
 And then obviously, are we talking about the age of the animal, or the age of the hunter?
 Age can be an important management tool and animals that have reached the chosen age may be the trophies we are seeking.
 Well known is the fact that our age increases each year, and our age WILL change our definition of what a trophy animal is, up to and including the point where any animal harvested will be a trophy.